AndreiDuvakin/PyGame-Project/README.md

 # **Dinosaur Settlement**

 ## Purpose of creation
 A project completed as part of a course at the Yandex Academy Lyceum.
-My first experience creating a game using Pygame.
+Our first experience creating a game using Pygame.

 ## **About the game**
 A game about a cute dinosaur who lives on an island with a cat.